 Federal Power: Theodore Roosevelt

-In this month’s Presidents and the Constitution eLesson we examine how President Theodore Roosevelt brought a new attitude to the presidency, approaching it as a “bully pulpit.”
+In this eLesson we examine how President Theodore Roosevelt brought a new attitude to the presidency, approaching it as a “bully pulpit.”
 Where his predecessors believed that powers not granted were forbidden, Roosevelt asserted that powers not forbidden were granted.
-He was aware that he was shaping the Presidency in a way his detractors would criticize.
+He was aware that he was shaping the presidency in a way his detractors would criticize.
 In his autobiography, Roosevelt wrote that he did not “usurp” power, but that he did “greatly broaden” executive authority.
 What is your assessment of his presidency?

 Theodore Roosevelt used what he called the “bully pulpit” (“bully” meaning “wonderful” and “pulpit” meaning “a preaching position”) to spread his ideas and solve problems.
 He said: “I suppose my critics will call that preaching, but I have got such a bully pulpit!”
 His use of the bully pulpit contributed to the greatest expansion of federal power in the country’s history to that time.